 Theodore Roosevelt National Park stretches alongside the banks of the Little Missouri River in the rugged Badlands of western North Dakota.
 Visitors to this park are provided a unique opportunity for wildlife viewing, solitude and sweeping views.
 North Dakota may not be on your travel bucket list, but it should be!

-Last year over 708,000 people visited the Theodore Roosevelt National Park.
+Over 700,000 people visit Theodore Roosevelt National Park each year.
 However, many of these only ever made a pit stop at the Painted Canyon Visitor Center while passing through on I-94.
 Painted Canyon is a beautiful stopping point, but it is only small sample of what makes this park special.
 You’ll need far more time to fully appreciate the beauty, the wildlife, and the history behind Theodore Roosevelt National Park.

 Although the park is open year-round, the busiest months are June, July, and August.
 We visited late June, after spending several days in Grand Teton and Yellowstone National Parks.
 After leaving behind the crowds of summer tourists in Yellowstone, we were thrilled at the peace and tranquility we discovered in this often-overlooked park.
 We highly recommend you take at least a day to explore Theodore Roosevelt National Park and make sure to get out of the car and spend some of that time on foot!

 These are some reasons why we think you’ll fall for Theodore Roosevelt National Park, too!